December 30, 2024

 The water vapor feedback consists of a 2-step process:

+• If the air temperature rises by 1°C, the air can absorb 6% more water vapor[29] .
 It should be noted that this percentage is the maximum possible water vapor content.
 Whether this is actually achieved depends on whether sufficient water vapor is available.

 • The radiation transport of infrared radiation depends on the relative humidity:

-The reduced infrared radiation is a negative radiative forcing.
-The temperature increase compensating for this attenuation is the sought-after primary feedback g (“gain”).
-This must be less than 1 to avoid a so-called tipping point, at which the system becomes unstable.
+This reduced infrared radiation is a negative radiative forcing.
+The temperature increase compensating for this attenuation is the primary feedback g (“gain”).
+This is 0.19°C as a result of the original temperature increase of 1°C, i.e. g=0.19.

-f = 1+ g + g2 + g3… = 1/(1-g).
+f = 1+ g + g2 + g3 … = 1/(1-g).

-0.8°C * 1.23 = 0.984 °C 1°C, with the sensitivity determined here 0.5°C * 1.23 = 0.62 °C.
+0.8°C. 1.23 = 0.984 °C 1°C, with the sensitivity determined here of 0.5°C. 1.23 = 0.62 °C.

 This proves that even the frequently invoked water vapor feedback does not lead to exorbitant and certainly not catastrophic global warming.